walter-weinmann/py-mathx-lab/docs/getting-started.md

 ### Windows notes

-- Install GNU Make (e.g. via Chocolatey).
+- Install GNU Make (e.g., via Chocolatey).
 - You can run everything from `cmd.exe`, PowerShell, or from WSL.

 ## Verify tools